rey-hossa/PlantyOfFood/README.md

 # Planty Of Food Project

-This project is a crypto site, so with this site you can keep track of your favorite cryptocurrencies.
+This project is a simpkle application which simulates the sales management of an ecommerce.

 ## Getting Started